top of page

 Once we got to Keyakidaira station, we bought our tickets and if you have time to spare you can walk to nearby Meiken Onsen (20min on foot/800¥/opens at 10).

 In terms of difficulty, this hike is on par with Gendarme or Daikiretto, if not more dangerous.
 Compared to the hida ridge, this hike is constantly exposed, and if you make a mistake, it will be certain death.
-I found it mentally very exhausting, as I had to be very careful for hours at the time.
+Make sure your skills match the difficulty of this hike.

 Accomodation